For people who experience telephonophobia, having to make or receive phone calls is really scary.

 I’m definitely not cured, but repeated exposure in small doses taught me how to endure phone conversations.

 As a human being, you’re a complex creature.
 A blend of experiences, thoughts, and circumstantial factors makes everyone respond differently to therapy.
 Make your own unique situation work in your favor by throwing the following out a window:

 - Comparing yourself to others who are on their own journeys.

 - Forcing yourself to do anything that’s highly uncomfortable.

 - Perfection.
 Recovery is about progress and maintenance, not doing everything perfectly the whole time!
 Mistakes and setbacks are a part of overcoming any anxiety.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

 4. Move at a comfortable pace.

 Isn’t any progress valuable, regardless of speed?
 Not really.
-I’m sure you must’ve had goals that started out great.
-Any goal, not just those related to a phobia.
+I’m sure you’ve had goals that started out great — any goal, not just those related to a phobia.
 Perhaps this was a New Year’s goal you were really excited about.
 Attacking a goal with gusto brings a pace that’s quite addictive.
 When the inevitable large obstacles arrive, they cannot be smashed with speed.
 This sudden pause is so frustrating that most goals are abandoned shortly afterward.